 Preparatory experiments on Nova and other facilities are key for such aspects as assisting in developing predictive capabilities for chamber dynamics.
-NIF experiments [20 MJ] at 1-m stand-off [48 J/cm2] can mimic IFE [350 MJ] x-ray and debris fluences [35 J/cm2] at 4-m.
+NIF experiments [20 MJ] at 1-m stand-off [48 J/cm^2] can mimic IFE [350 MJ] x-ray and debris fluences [35 J/cm^2] at 4-m.
 There are also several experiments that could be performed using the laser only with energies of 100-400 kJ.
-A NIF operational issue may be diagnosing and handling of liquids used in neutron isochoric heating experiments.
-Some experiments needed to address these issues are summarized in Table 2.
+A NIF operational issue may be the diagnosing and handling of liquids used in neutron isochoric heating experiments.
+A summary of materials response experiments needed to address these issues is shown in Table 2.